Pricing strategy: Predatory pricing

 Predatory pricing, also known as aggressive pricing (also known as "undercutting"), intended to drive out competitors from a market.
 It is illegal in some countries.

 Companies or firms that tend to get involved with the strategy of predatory pricing often have the goal to place restrictions or a barrier for other new businesses from entering the applicable market.
 This strategy may contradict anti–trust law, attempting to establish within the market a monopoly by the imposing company.
 Predatory pricing mainly occurs during price competitions in the market as it is easier to obfuscate the act.
 Using this strategy, in the short term consumers will benefit and be satisfied with lower cost products.
 In the long run, firms often will not benefit as this strategy will continue to be used by other businesses to undercut competitors' margins, causing an increase in competition within the field and facilitating major losses.
 This strategy is dangerous as it could be destructive to a firm in terms of losses and even lead to complete business failure.

 Premium decoy pricing

 Method of pricing where an organization artificially sets one product price high, in order to boost sales of a lower-priced product.
 Let's say there are two products, beef, and pork.
 The organization may increase the price of beef so that it becomes expensive in the eyes of the customers.
 Subsequently, pork becomes cheaper.
 Customers will then opt for cheaper pork.
 A limited-edition handbag can be considered as another example of the Premium Decoy Pricing that many bag manufacturers have provided a limited edition choice of bags for customers.
-The price is usually expensive that most customers would not able to purchase.
+The price is usually so expensive that most customers would not be able to purchase it.
 However, it gives a luxury brand image and helps those manufacturers to build a more affordable handbag.